Biosalmeron/ecg-analog-front-end/docs/02_analog_front_end.md

 A notch filter can be used to attenuate this component.

-Current status:
+### Current status:

 60 Hz notch filter status: Implemented by software

 Possible implementations:

-Analog Twin-T notch filter
+- Analog Twin-T notch filter
-Active notch filter
+- Active notch filter
-Digital IIR notch filter in Python
+- Digital IIR notch filter in Python
-Digital notch filter in the microcontroller
+- Digital notch filter in the microcontroller
-Output to ADC
+- Output to ADC

 The final analog signal is sent to an ADC or microcontroller input.

 ## Possible acquisition devices:

-ESP32 internal ADC
+- ESP32 internal ADC
-Arduino ADC
+- Arduino ADC
-ADS1115 external ADC and arduino, ESP32, STM32, etc
+- ADS1115 external ADC and arduino, ESP32, STM32, etc
-Other external ADC module
+- Other external ADC module and microcontrollers

 ## Important considerations: